 The first award in 2015 was presented to Virginia Jackson, Hernando historian, author, and inspiration to many.
 Her name was placed on the LeeAnne Shoeman Award.
-The award itself bears the symbol of pen and scroll, a testament to LeeAnnes love of the written word.
-The award is housed in City Hall in Brooksville, and a new nameplate will be added bearing the name of the current award winner for subsequent years, with prior winners moved to the side of the award.
+The award itself bears the symbol of pen and scroll, a testament to LeeAnne's love of the written word.
+The award is housed in City Hall in Brooksville, and a new name plate will be added bearing the name of the current award winner for subsequent years, with prior winners moved to the side of the award.

-This award should not be presented lightly, as it is a beacon of hope that the work of LeeAnne will carry on with those of us who love history and wish to continue the memory of a beloved historian, writer, and educator.
+This award is not presented lightly, as it is a beacon of hope that the work of LeeAnne will carry on with those of us who love history and wish to continue the memory of a beloved historian, writer and educator.